imterah/nextnet/README.md

 2. Run `nix-shell`, or alternatively `source init.sh` if you're not using Nix.

+<h3 align="center">API Development</h3>

-3. After that, run the project in development mode: `npm run dev`.
+1. After that, run the project in development mode: `npm run dev`.

-4. If you want to explore your database, run `npx prisma studio` to open the database editor.
+2. If you want to explore your database, run `npx prisma studio` to open the database editor.

 <h2 align="center">Production Deployment</h2>